Forrest Griffin: Griffin vs. Jackson

-On July 5, 2008, Griffin fought the UFC Light Heavyweight Champion, Quinton "Rampage" Jackson.
-Viewed as a heavy underdog by many going into the fight, Griffin faced Jackson in a hard-fought battle that was named "Fight of the Night" by UFC president Dana White.
+On July 5, 2008 at UFC 86, Griffin fought the UFC Light Heavyweight Champion, Quinton "Rampage" Jackson.
+Viewed as a heavy underdog by many going into the fight, Griffin faced Jackson in a hard-fought battle that earned him a $60,000 Fight of the Night award.
 Griffin won a unanimous decision victory and became the new undisputed UFC Light Heavyweight Champion.

 Griffin appeared to be in trouble in the first round after being dropped by an uppercut, but he rallied in the second round and landed a damaging leg kick early that severely wobbled Jackson.
 Griffin followed up with ground strikes and cemented his control, preventing Jackson from mounting any significant offense for the entire round.
 After three more back and forth rounds, Griffin would go on to win the fight by unanimous decision to capture the light heavyweight title.

 The decision was described as controversial by some commentators.
 After the fight, Jackson's trainer Juanito Ibarra, unhappy with the judges scoring, expressed plans to protest the unanimous decision with the Nevada State Athletic Commission but never filed as it would not have changed the decision.

-Griffin's documented pay for the fight was $310,000. $100,000 to fight, win bonus of $150,000 and $60,000 for the Fight of the Night award.
+Griffin's documented pay for the fight was $210,000. $100,000 to fight, win bonus of $150,000 and $60,000 for the Fight of the Night award.

 Griffin vs. Evans

 Griffin's first title defense came at UFC 92: The Ultimate 2008, against undefeated challenger Rashad Evans.
 After Griffin controlled most of the first two rounds with effective striking, Evans caught one of Griffin's kicks and took him down, defeating Griffin by TKO in the third round with ground and pound from inside the champion's guard.
 The loss was Griffin's third loss since entering the UFC.
 During the fight Griffin broke his hand, sidelining him for several months.
+This fight earned him another $60,000 Fight of the Night award.